 I was born in Portland and raised between the Willamette Valley and Mexico.
-In Mexico I lived in Michoacan and Guerrero as I went through Kindergarten and half of 2nd grade.
-I used to live in Woodburn for 8 years before moving to the outskirts of Salem.
-I graduated from McNary HS and then Oregon State University with a Bachelor’s of Science in Natural Resources.
-Afterwards I got internships/seasonal jobs with US Fish Wildlife Service, US Forest Service, Bureau of Land Management.
+In Mexico, I lived in Michoacan and Guerrero attending early elementary school.
+My mother eventually settled us in the U.S in the town of Woodburn for eight years before moving to the outskirts of Salem.
+I graduated from McNary High School, Chemeketa Community College, and finally Oregon State University with a Bachelor’s of Science in Natural Resources.
+After college, I held internships and seasonal jobs with the U.S. Fish Wildlife Service, the U.S. Forest Service, and the Bureau of Land Management.

 After working with these federal agencies, I worked as a program coordinator for the Boys and Girls Club, Jackson Bottom Wetlands Preserve, and Salem Keizer Education Foundation.
 Now, I gladly serve the Portland Metro area with BBBS.
 I’ve had a lot of fun working with youth over the past 5-6 years and I appreciate my roles as they allowed me to be a “mentor” myself.
 It’s always great to hear that kids want to grow up and be ‘just like you’ or ‘want your job’ encouraging them to reach their potential.